wesen/copper/src/macos.md

 ## Testing OpenOCD

 Follow [these instructions] to test connecting to your programmer/debugger using OpenOCD.

 [these instructions]: linux.html#First%20OpenOCD%20connection

-> **TODO** Any permission problems on Mac? i.e. Do we actually need to use `sudo`?